 The Worcester Islamic Center distributed their Winter Food Drive on December 10, 2017

-As a committee we bring diverse experiences with volunteer and professional service and points of awakening to the actuality of oppression.
+We no longer function as a committee, but as individuals, we bring diverse experiences with volunteer and professional service.
+We work to build connection with other folks who work towards points of awakening and the actuality of oppression.
 We bring a variety of talents and skills that we would like to share.
 Our common assertion is that we want to help create a better world for all our children and grandchildren based on our Unitarian Universalist Principles.

 - The inherent worth and dignity of every person